Region: Stations in Kirundo and Muyinga Provinces

 Genetic Varieties: Primarily Bourbon

-To improve the quality of the coffee produced, Angele began with outreach to the local farmers to ensure best practices from nurseries to picking.
-As the quality and value of the coffee increases she is investing in additional training, environmental protection, inputs, micro-credit, micro-insurance, and social infrastructures in partnership with the producer organizations that deliver to their washing stations.
+To improve quality, Kalico began with outreach to the local farmers to ensure best farming practices.
+As the quality and value of the coffee increases Kalico further invests in additional training, environmental protection, inputs, micro-credit, micro-insurance, and social infrastructures in partnership with the producer organizations that deliver to their washing stations.